 For the DL scheme, reactions (that is, joins and passive leaves) can occur at intervals of time T in a fast and predictable manner.
-The length of the time slot T is, therefore, a measure of the reactivity to network changes.
-T should be roughly the same as a small number of RTTs for TCP in order to be able to have approximately the same reaction times to changes in network conditions as TCP.
+The length of the time slot T is therefore a measure of the reactivity to network changes.
+T should be roughly the same as a small number of round trip times for TCP in order to be able to have approximately the same reaction times to changes in network conditions as TCP.

 A receiver requires one leave and at most two joins to change its rate each T seconds.
-Smaller values of T make the system more responsive to loss; however, smaller values of T mean more join and leave requests per second as well as the need for more dynamic layers.
-The overhead for these operations in terms of bandwidth and control message overhead at last hop routers should be considered when designing the time slot and base layer bandwidth.
-Larger values of T mean that, on average, there is a longer time interval between the time at which packet loss occurs and the time at which the receiver can respond to congestion.
+Smaller values of T make the system more responsive to loss; however, smaller values of T mean more join and leave requests per second.
+The overhead for these operations in terms of bandwidth and router utilization should be considered when designing the time slot and base layer bandwidth.
+Smaller values of T also mean more dynamic layers may be required.
+Larger values of T mean that on average there is a longer time interval between the time at which packet loss occurs and the time at which the receiver can respond to congestion.